digbmc/dsgas/git-and-hub.md

 1. Once you've made sure git is installed and set up a user account, you'll want to **Config**-ure your name and user account using the command line.
 2. **Clone** this repository and open it in atom
-3. Create a new markdown document in your local repository.
-4. Open the document in atom and write content using markdown syntax (use the markdown preview feature)

 ### Publishing

+1. Create a new markdown document in your local repository (the dsgas directory).
+Use the .md file extension.
+4. Open the document in atom and write content using markdown syntax.
+Include headers, lists, text, and links or images.
+Check your work in atom using the markdown preview package.
-1. Make sure you've saved your new document.
+2. Save your new document
 2. Check the **status** of your local repository according to git.
 3. **Add** your document to git's plate so it knows you've made changes (also referred to as "staging" your changes)
 4. **Commit** to the changes you've made (at least for now) and write a note about what you changed
-5. **Pull** in any new changes from the cloud-based or "remote" repository (always do this before you publish your changes to a shared repo)
+5. **Pull** in any new changes from the cloud-based or "remote" repository (always do this before you push your changes to a shared repo)
 5. **Push** your changes to the remote repository.
 6. Open the remote in your browser to see what happened.